 The alternative is for attendees to gather at their nearest video conference suite (internally or externally - eg conference centres, press agencies).
 Two-way links are just dialled directly.
 Multiple link ups can be achieved through "bridges" - everyone connects to the bridge which combines and controls the multiple video and audio links.

-Further participants are connected to the bridge through audio channels (ie normal telephone dial in).
+Here is a project meeting with participants at five locations in four different countries.
+Videoconference links are combined through a "bridge" provided by the external telecomms provider.
+Further participants are connected to the bridge through audio channels (ie normal telephone dial in). |

 As well as the videoconferencing, the participants are connected through the organisation's global network.
 They are able to: